dengste/minimap/README.md

 edit buffer.
 Additionally, you can overlay information from the tags gathered by CEDET's semantic analyzer.

+Installation: This package is in GNU ELPA.
+Do

+    M-x list-packages

+and search for 'minimap'.

-Simply use M-x minimap-mode to toggle activation of the minimap.
+After installation, simply use M-x minimap-mode to toggle activation of the minimap.
 Use 'M-x customize-group RET minimap RET' to adapt minimap to your needs.

 ![Screenshot](minimap.png)